-The application of HACCP principles to the industrial production of beer means that it is important to create records of the steps taken for careful temperature and humidity control to ensure the safety of the drink’s production.
+The application of HACCP principles to the industrial production of beer means that it is important to create records of the steps taken for careful temperature and humidity control in order to ensure the safety of the drink’s production.
 This means that it is not only essential to control temperature in the process, but record the relevant data, including any excursions from ideal environmental conditions in the malting, germination, kilning, mashing, maturation and storing processes of beer production.
 In order to pass an industry inspection, this data should be recorded daily by properly trained staff or automated systems.

 A low cost, standalone logger, this is the perfect device to simply leave to log and retrieve manually to access and analyse the data by plugging the device into the PC using the USB port.
 Due to their IP67 water resistant rating they can be left in cold or damp outside environments.
 Once data is dowloaded via the PC it can be graphed, printed or expoerted for further analysis.